We want all visitors to this website and app to find helpful information.

 Links to external resources

 This website and app link out to several resources from external providers.
 We cannot guarantee the accessibility of these external resources.
 However, we have assessed all shared decision aids we signpost for accessibility.
-You can see the result of this assessment alongside the title of each shared decision aid in this section of the website and app.
+You can see the assessment result next to each decision aid's title in this section of the website and app.

 Content not within the scope of the accessibility statement

-We provide guidance and support to assist the content providers in ensuring that all the content on the websites and apps accessed through the Right Decisions platform is as simple as possible and more accessible to all users.
-The responsibility to ensure that the content is conformant with WCAG 2.1 lies with the content providers.
+We guide and support content providers.
+This helps them make all content on the websites and apps accessed through the Right Decisions platform simple and accessible to all users.
+Content providers must ensure the content meets WCAG 2.1.

 PDFs and other documents

-We provide guidance and support to assist the content providers using the Right Decisions platform to ensure that any new PDFs or Word documents they publish will meet accessibility standards.
+We help content providers using the Right Decisions platform.
+We guide them to ensure their new PDFs and Word docs meet accessibility standards.

 What we are doing to improve accessibility